sonu740/delta-Demo/README.md

 # delta-Demo
-This is a domo for Git &amp; Github class
+This is a domo for Git &amp; Github class.